ActiveState/cli/architecture.md

 The State Installer provides a cross-platform installer for the suite of State Tool applications.
 Shell script wrappers are provided as a convenience.

-### State Update Dialog

-The State Update Dialog provides a cross-platform updater for the suite of State Tool Applications.

 ## Directory Structure